Ax6/risiko/README.md

-# Risk
+# RisiKo!

-This is a little Risk game that simulates battles between two players.
+This is a little RisiKo game that simulates battles between two players.

-It's inspired by this reddit post https://www.reddit.com/gallery/1gyrpx4 (which is wrong btw).
+It's inspired by this reddit post https://www.reddit.com/gallery/1gyrpx4 which looks at Risk (different rules).

 Rows are the number of defending armies, columns are the number of attacking armies.